monasca/monasca.github.io/docs/architecture.md

  * [`puppet-monasca`][10]: puppet modules for deploying Monasca in OpenStack
  * [`os_monasca`][11], [`os_monasca-agent`][12], [`os_monasca-ui`][13]: Ansible
    modules for deployment in an OpenStack environment
+ * ['RPM Packaging for OpenStack'][22]: RPM spec file templates and tooling for building OpenStack packages for RPM based distributions

 Client libraries:
  * [`python-monascaclient`][14]: CLI and Python library for interating with the